Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: PxHere

 There is not much that is known about the history of the Carolina Dog.
 They are an example of a primitive form of dog descended from Asian wolves.
 They are loyal pups with an independent streak.
-They tend to be reserved with strangers but loving with their family.
+They tend to be reserved with strangers but loving with their families.

 8. Carpathian Sheepdog

-Carpathian Sheepdog, or the Romanian Mioritic Shepherd, originates from a region near the Carpathian Mountains.
+The Carpathian Sheepdog, or the Romanian Mioritic Shepherd, originates from a region near the Carpathian Mountains.
 These mountain dogs are an impressive size, with large, puppy-dog eyes and scruffy fur.
-They are confident and independent, always trotting around with a smile on their face.
-They are often used as farmers’ companions.

 9. Catahoula Leopard Dog